 “We hope the research being conducted will translate into improving patient care and quality of life,” says Eric Esrailian, MD, MPH, chief of the division.

-The center encompasses research programs in nine focus areas that highlight UCLA’s expertise in microbiome-gut-brain research, among other interdisciplinary areas: neurovisceral sciences and women’s health (funded by the National Institutes of Health via a Specialized Center of Research Excellence grant), inflammatory bowel diseases, substance use disorders, eating behavior, metabolism and obesity, neurodevelopmental and neurodegenerative diseases, cardiovascular and lipid disorders, liver disease, and mental illness and chronic pain.
+The center encompasses research programs in eight focus areas that highlight UCLA’s expertise in microbiome-gut-brain research, among other interdisciplinary areas: inflammatory bowel diseases, substance use disorders, eating behavior, metabolism and obesity, neurodevelopmental and neurodegenerative diseases, disorders of gut-brain interaction, cardiovascular and lipid disorders, liver disease, and mental illness and chronic pain.

-A wide range of services, including six technical cores: clinical studies and database, neuroimaging, integrative bioinformatics and biostatistics, microbiome sequencing, biorepository, and gnotobiotics, as well as an administrative support core, support the center’s research programs.
+A wide range of services, including seven technical cores: clinical studies and database, neuroimaging, integrative bioinformatics and biostatistics, microbiome sequencing, biorepository, human probiotic, and gnotobiotics, as well as an administrative support core, support the center’s research programs.
 “These cores provide a whole menu of services that people can use,” says the center’s founding director Emeran A. Mayer, MD.

 “A focus on integrated systems,” says the center’s co-director Arpana “Annie” Gupta, PhD, “emphasizes interplay between the microbiome, other systems and the environment.”

 “Collaboration is a foundation of the Goodman-Luskin Microbiome Center, and the center fosters crosstalk between researchers and clinicians from a variety of disciplines,” says co-director Jonathan P. Jacobs, MD, PhD.
 Each member brings “unique expertise, perspectives, and collegial spirit,” adds Elaine Y. Hsiao, PhD, the center’s director.